gmholton/gmholton.github.io/_teaching/2020-ling630-fall.md

 ### Small group sessions

-* Small groups of students will meet with Ms. Gravelle for approximately 1 hour per week via Zoom.
+* Small groups of students will meet with Ms. Gravelle for approximately 1 hour per week via Zoom .
 * Students need to work with the language consultant to work out times that fit her schedule.
 * Each session needs to be audio and video recorded.
 It is the responsibility of the students to make sure that the audio and video recorders are available and ready for use in each session.
 If there is an issue with the equipment, make sure to notify everyone in the class.